Alert the TVA, We Have a Release Date for 'Loki' Season 2

 "Hearst Magazines and Yahoo may earn commission or revenue on some items through these links."

-Plus, we have some amazing set photos to share.
-That's right, scroll down.
-You're looking at a reunited Loki and Mobius back in action, wearing their TVA uniforms, no less.
-Now, it's hard to guess what, exactly, this means for Season Two of the series, but surely the duo is working together to stop one (or two, or three, or 1,000) of the Kangs.
-Now, given that Loki instigated *checks calendar* at least several years of action in the Marvel Cinematic Universe, it's time to wildly speculate what's in store for its future episodes.
+In the rest of the trailer, we see a reunited Loki and Mobius back in action, spiffy suits and all.
+Clearly, the duo is working together to stop at least one of the Jonathan Majors-played Kangs.
+(It's still unclear how, exactly, Disney will handle the actor's recent legal troubles.)
+Hell, we even see Sylvie working at an old-timey McDonald's!
+Now, given that Loki instigated *checks calendar* at least several years of action in the MCU, it's time to wildly speculate what's in store for its future episodes.
 So if we're talking about what's going to happen in Season Two of Loki, it's probably best to, you know, take stock on the hours and hours of likely-billion-dollar-grossing stories while we're at it.
 Here's everything we know about the future of Loki so far.

 All right.
 So Sylvie just up and started a multiversal war.
 Per Kang's episode-long breakdown of his plans, we're about to see an infinite amount of Kangs bust up the MCU.
 This saga has somewhat played out over the course of Spider-Man: No Way Home and Doctor Strange in the Multiverse of Madness, which both depicted multiversal shenanigans.
 Ant-Man and the Wasp: Quantumania, which also involved Kang and a multiverse-related plot, has seen the brunt of Loki's aftershock so far.